Chronic Achilles Tendonitis

 Be Proactive About the Health of your Injury!

-The trick with any tendon injury is getting it to heal with minimal scar tissue growth and with as much realignment of tendon fibers as possible - something the Inferno Wrap® is great at!
+The trick with any tendon injury is getting it to heal with minimal scar tissue growth and with as much realignment of tendon fibers as possible - something we feel the TShellz Wrap excels at.
 Even with optimum healing, there is always less elasticity in a previously injured tendon.
 This will cause the tendon to hurt, during ANY exercise.

 Allowing your Achilles tendon to rest is always recommended following injury.
 Avoid all activities that may have caused the injury or irritation and begin cold compression treatments as soon as possible.
 The Achilles tendon is a difficult tendon to rest completely as it is an essential tendon for walking and daily activities.

 Stage 1: If the injury is very recent (acute) - use a good quality cold pack and Arnica Pain Relief Cream.
 If the injury has been going on for awhile, then skip to Stage 2 below.

 If you are experiencing pain and swelling in the very early stages of the injury (first 48 to 72 hours), the first step in a conservative treatment protocol would be to focus on reducing the discomfort by applying a quality cold pack to the injured achilles along with a high quality pain relief cream such as our Arnica Infusion Cream.

 Not only will you use your cold pack for the first 48 to 72 hours after the injury, but you should also use it during other stages of the healing process.
 Some examples include...

 - after any activity that stresses the achilles in a moderate way.
 It is wise to quickly apply cold to not only reduce the pain, but to also minimize tissue damage that may have occurred during the prior event.